Holiday inspiration currently loading...

-Day twelve – Discovering the Highlights of Edinburgh
+Day Thirteen – Discovering the Highlights of Edinburgh

 Designated capital in the 15th century, and a UNESCO World Heritage site in 1995, the atmospheric and exhilarating city of Edinburgh is one to which we never tire of returning.
 You’ll find the imposing castle overlooking Princes Street in the west, Arthur’s Seat presiding over Holyrood in the east, plus the elegant Georgian architecture of the New Town and the mediaeval origins of the Old Town.
 On your doorstep you’ll find a wealth of superb dining options, world-class galleries and museums plus quirky and fun shopping.
 Edinburgh is a terrific city in which to spend some time.
 Visit in August for the hustle and bustle of the International Festival and Fringe and Military Tattoo – though do plan and book well in advance!

-Day thirteen – Down the East Coast Main Line to York
+Day Fourteen – Down the East Coast Main Line to York

 Enjoy a final Scottish breakfast this morning before catching your train to the wonderful city of York.

 Your hotel in York is a long-standing and iconic station hotel, recently refurbished to a high standard.
 The in-house restaurant serves classic British dishes focusing on the finest Yorkshire produce, while the comfortable bar features an ever-changing range of craft ales and expertly created cocktails.
 The hotel is ideally placed, with most of York’s main attractions just a short stroll away.